freenas/freenas-docs/userguide/storage.rst

    +------------------+----------------+--------------------------------------------------------------------------------------------+

 Drag the slider to select the desired number of disks.
-"Volume Manager" will display the resulting storage capacity, taking swap space into account.
+:guilabel:`Volume Manager` will display the resulting storage capacity, taking swap space into account.
 To change the layout or the number of disks, use the mouse to drag the slider to the desired volume layout.
-The "Volume layout" drop-down menu can also be clicked if a different level of redundancy is required.
+The :guilabel:`Volume layout` drop-down menu can also be clicked if a different level of redundancy is required.

 .. note:: For performance and capacity reasons, this screen does not allow creating a volume from disks of differing sizes.
-While it is not recommended, it is possible to create a volume in this situation by using the "Manual setup" button and following the instructions in :ref:`Manual Setup`.
+While it is not recommended, it is possible to create a volume in this situation by using the :guilabel:`Manual setup` button and following the instructions in :ref:`Manual Setup`.

-"Volume Manager" only allows choosing a configuration if enough disks have been selected to create that configuration.
-These layouts are
+:guilabel:`Volume Manager` only allows choosing a configuration if enough disks have been selected to create that configuration.
+These layouts are supported:
-supported:

 * **Stripe:** requires at least one disk